 Text of To implement the Bipartisan Accord on Central America of March 24, 1989.

-This bill was enacted after being signed by the President on April 18, 1989.
 The text of the bill below is as of Apr 18, 1989 (Passed Congress/Enrolled Bill).

 One Hundred First Congress of the United States of America